yuhkih/rosa-ocpv/README.md

 You need to activate ROSA HCP on AWS console and link the AWS account with your Red Hat account.
 See the official [document](https://docs.openshift.com/rosa/cloud_experts_tutorials/cloud-experts-rosa-hcp-activation-and-account-linking-tutorial.html)

-It's a simple procedure, but I think a lot of people (including me) tend to forget this process when working with a new AWS account.
+It's a simple procedure, but I think many people (including me) tend to forget this process when working with a new AWS account.
-Please make sure not only you enabled HCP but also linked your AWS account with your Red Hat account.
+Please make sure you not only enabled HCP but also linked your AWS account with your Red Hat account.

 You need to create a Red Hat account if you don't have one.
 Creating a Red Hat account is for free from [Red Hat Customer Portal](https://access.redhat.com/)

-# 3 Create Enviroment
+# 3 Create Environment

 The scripts included in this repository will create the following environment.
 ![image](https://github.com/user-attachments/assets/91421078-8367-4bd8-b0fe-4a557b4208c8)